proton029/sql_walk/README.md

 - To insert quotes inside of inserted values `'This text has \'quotes\' in it'`

-- `show warnings` to see what the warning for a particular query was.
+- `show warnings` to see the warnings for a particular query.

 - `set sql_mode='';` to supress the warnings
 - `CREATE TABLE cats3